joelvanfossen/joelvanfossen.github.io/research.md

 ### Books
 * Van Fossen, Joel A. and Daniel Star. _Appreciation_ (Manuscript under contract).
 Oxford University Press.

-* Van Fossen, Joel A. _Nietzsche on Love_ (Manuscript under contract).
+* Van Fossen, Joel A. _Nietzsche on Love (Cambridge Elements Series)_ (Manuscript under contract).
 Cambridge University Press.

-* * Part of the Cambridge Elements Series

 ### Articles
 * Van Fossen, Joel A. "_Ressentiment_ as a Reactive Attitude" (Forthcoming).
 In _The Moral Psychology of Resentment_, edited by Antti Kauppinen and Max Lewis.
 Rowman & Littlefield.